kazi-kame/double-pendulum-sim-game/README.md

 Double Pendulum Chaos Simulator

-A real-time physics simulation of a double pendulum built with Python and Pygame.
-I made this to visualize chaotic motion and calculate the Lyapunov exponent to measure how chaotic the system actually is.
+A real-time physical simulation of a double pendulum system built with Python and Pygame.
+This application visualizes chaotic motion and quantifies chaos using a numerical estimation of the largest Lyapunov exponent.

 Features

-Physics Engine: Implements Lagrangian mechanics with 4th-order Runge-Kutta (RK4) integration for accurate results Chaos Analysis: Calculates the Largest Lyapunov Exponent in real-time using the Wolf algorithm with shadow trajectories Interactive Controls: Live sliders to adjust rod lengths, masses, gravity, and damping Fluid Damping: Built-in presets for Air, Water, Oil, and Honey environments
+Physics Engine: Uses Lagrangian mechanics solved via 4th-order Runge-Kutta (RK4) integration for high numerical stability.

+Chaos Analysis: Real-time calculation of the Largest Lyapunov Exponent (LLE) using the shadow trajectory method (Wolf algorithm).

+Interactive Controls: Adjust lengths, masses, gravity, and damping coefficients on the fly.

+Fluid Damping: Presets for simulating motion in Air, Water, Oil, and Honey.

 Visualization:

-Live pendulum animation with motion trails
+Real-time animation of the pendulum system.

-Phase space trajectory plot
+Phase space trajectory plotting.

-Real-time angle vs. time graphs
+Time-series graphs for angular displacement.

 Prerequisites

-Python 3.6 or higher
+Python 3.6+

-pip package manager
+pip (Python package manager)

 Installation

-Clone this repo:
+Clone the repository (or download the source code):

-bashgit clone <repository-url>
+git clone <repository-url>
 cd double-pendulum-sim

-Create a virtual environment (optional but recommended):
+Set up a virtual environment (Recommended):

-bash# Windows
+# Windows
 python -m venv venv
 venv\Scripts\activate